 The next Special Weekend is September 24-25.
 Dan Rather of CBS News will explore the suddenly changed world of "The American Man," now that women have challenged traditional male dominance in business, in the family, in sex-in virtually every sphere.
 But before that-on Sunday, September 18-the Network will present a three-hour special of exceptional interest, "CBS Radio at 50: An Autobiography in Sound."
-Walter Cronkite will anchor this exciting recapturing of things past and of radio's dynamic role as reporter and entertainer through five decades of American life.
+Walter Cronkite will anchor this exciting recapturing of things past-HOW TO reporter and entertainer through five decades of American life.

-Through Special Weekends on the CBS Radio Network, you're told a lot - by reporters with an array of sparkling things to tell about how America works and plays and governs itself.
+Through Special Weekends WFF on the CBS Radio Network, you're told a lot - by reporters with an array of sparkling things to tell about how America works and plays and governs itself.